-It seems that each year, diners look more and more at East Boston as a place to get ethnic food, with an array of options available that includes Mexican, Central American, South American, Southeast Asian, and South Asian cuisine.
-But Eastie still has some old-school diners and Italian restaurants mixed in with the ethnic eateries, including a bustling--and surprisingly spacious--breakfast and lunch spot called Donna's, which resides in Orient Heights, a somewhat lesser-traveled section of East Boston a short distance from the Revere and Winthrop borders.
+It seems that each year, people look more and more at East Boston as a place to get all kinds of food, with an array of new (and new-ish) dining options available that includes Mexican, Central American, South American, Southeast Asian, and South Asian cuisine.
+But Eastie still has some old-school dining spot and Italian-American restaurants that are mixed in with the newer eateries, including a bustling--and surprisingly spacious--breakfast and lunch spot called Donna's, which resides in Orient Heights, a somewhat lesser-traveled section of East Boston a short distance from both the Revere and Winthrop borders.

-While the food at Donna's tends to be a bit better than what you might expect at a neighborhood breakfast and lunch spot (including nice plate presentations), don't expect many surprises on the menu here; all the usual suspects can be found at this dining spot, including a variety of breakfast plates as well as coffee (decent, though not gourmet by any means), omelets, eggs benedict (one of the most popular items here), waffles (the chocolate waffles are particularly good), French toast, pancakes, corned beef hash (a must if you like hash with a crunchy crust), home fries (buttery, tender, and moist), toast, and muffins.
+While the food at Donna's tends to be a bit better than what you might expect at a neighborhood breakfast and lunch spot (including nice plate presentations), don't expect many surprises on the menu here; all the usual suspects can be found at this dining spot, including a variety of breakfast plates as well as coffee that's just a bit on the strong side (and definitely not gourmet), omelets, eggs benedict (one of the most popular items here), waffles (the chocolate waffles are particularly good), French toast, pancakes, corned beef hash (a must if you like hash with a crunchy crust), home fries (buttery, tender, and moist), toast, and muffins.
+One of the more popular dishes here is the JR's House Special, which includes two eggs, home fries mixed with roasted red peppers and onions, scali bread, and Italian sausage of the kind that you only seem to find in old-fashioned Italian restaurants in and around Boston.
 And while breakfast is served all day (and is in fact the only option on Sundays), sandwiches such as burgers, steak and cheese, and hot dogs, along with items off the grill such as steak tips, are offered here.
 Prices at Donna's are mostly reasonable--though you can definitely surpass the $10 mark, especially if you do a combination breakfast plate--and as mentioned earlier, service is quick, efficient, friendly, and professional.
 The noise level can be a bit of a problem when Donna's is busy, but breakfast joints generally aren't known as places to go for quiet conversation, so for most people, this shouldn't be much of an issue.

 Donna's Restaurant is not a well-known place at all outside of East Boston, perhaps because it is located further up in the neighborhood away from many of the other dining spots (which tend to be closer to Central Square and Maverick Square)--or maybe because Eastie is often seen as a place to go for ethnic fare.
 Whatever the reason, don't miss this hidden gem if you like old-fashioned breakfast joints that serve classic American grub at decent prices.